williala/foursquareToGcal/README.md

 4. For good measure, verify the CSV output (in same directory) looks right: `head checkins.csv`

-5. Create a new calendar to load your history. **You can bulk import, but you CANNOT bulk delate, other than deleting the entire calendar.**
+5. Create a new calendar in Google. **You can bulk import, but you CANNOT bulk delate without deleting the entire calendar.**

-6. **Other Calendars** -> **Import Calendar**.
-Select which calendar you want to load and the CSV file.
+6. Do the import. **Other Calendars** -> **Import Calendar**.
+Select the calendar name you want to load and the CSV file.